-What is the ideal margin of safety for investing activities?
+What is the Ideal Margin of Safety for Investing Activities?

-How important is the margin of safety?
+How Important is the Margin of Safety?

-A high safety margin is preferred as it indicates sound business performance with a wide buffer to absorb sales volatility.
-On the other hand, a low safety margin indicates a not so good position and must be improved by increasing the selling price, increasing sales volume, improving contribution margin via reduction of variable cost, or adopting a more profitable product mix.
+A high safety margin is preferred, as it indicates sound business performance with a wide buffer to absorb sales volatility.
+On the other hand, a low safety margin indicates a not-so-good position.
+It must be improved by increasing the selling price, increasing sales volume, improving contribution margin by reducing variable cost, or adopting a more profitable product mix.

 For investors, the margin of safety serves as a cushion against errors in calculation.
 Since fair value is difficult to predict accurately, safety margins protect investors from poor decisions and downturns in the market.